-Believe it or not, way back in the 50’s, car emissions were reduced by about 90% by the “Positive Crankcase Ventilation Valve” better known as the PCV valve. (when an engine is running, there is oil blow by ( pressure build up in the oil of the engine).
-This oil blow by, was vented below the car and into the air.
-The PCV valve controlls this pressure build up and circulates the oil cloud back into the engine.)
+Believe it or not, way back in the ’50s, car emissions were reduced by about 90% by the “Positive Crankcase Ventilation Valve,” better known as the PCV valve. (when an engine is running, there is oil blow-by (pressure build-up in the motor).
+This oil blow-by was vented below the car and into the air.
+The PCV valve controls this pressure build-up and circulates the oil cloud back into the engine.)
 We have been working on cleaning the remaining emissions up every since.

 Recently a friend of mine showed up to help his buddy with a project in his home garage.
-The vehicle had been started and stopped several times, but since today’s cars run so much cleaner, his buddy apparently did not notice the build up of fumes.
-My friend came in later and noticed his buddy was having a tough time staying awake.
-At first he didn’t notice, but soon the effects of the carbon monoxide were having an effect on him too.
-He recognized what was happening and they both ended up in the hospital for treatment.
-His friend stated “he would not be alive today if he would have been left alone”.
+The vehicle had been started and stopped several times, but since today’s cars run so much cleaner, his buddy did not notice the build-up of fumes.
+My friend came in later and saw his buddy was having a tough time staying awake.
+At first, he didn’t notice, but soon the effects of the carbon monoxide were affecting him.
+He recognized what was happening, and they both ended up in the hospital for treatment.
+His friend stated, “he would not be alive today if he would have been left alone.”

-The safety tip here is obvious: open your garage door if you are going to run your vehicle before you leave; better yet park your ride outside.
+The safety tip here is obvious: open your garage door if you want to run your vehicle before leaving; better yet, park your ride outside.
 The carbon monoxide gas will enter your home and circulate for a long time, not exactly good for your family.

 As Always “Service With A Smile”

 All advice and information is free to try completely at owners risk.